 The apolitical teaching of Chennai’s Sri Lankan monks is understandable, given their precarious position in Tamil Nadu, but the dalits’ interest in Buddhism is so deeply entwined with their desire for social change that any formulations of Buddhist teaching that fail to include this perspective are unlikely to engage them.

 For the time being, Tamil Nadu’s dalit and Sinhalese Buddhists coexist uneasily, making only tentative approaches to the vexed issue of the Sri Lankan conflict.
 The potential for healing exists, but it will require a leap of imagination from members of one or both sides to translate potential into action.
 As Rimawala commented, speaking from the dalits’ side of the divide: “We know that Buddhism teaches harmony, but while there is oppression, struggle is inevitable.
-We should invite our enemies to join us in the struggle for social justice.
+We should invite our enemies to join us in the struggle for social justice.“

 Thank you for subscribing to Tricycle!
-As a nonprofit, to keep Buddhist teachings and practices widely available.
+As a nonprofit, we depend on readers like you to keep Buddhist teachings and practices widely available.